-Season 1 of The Crown started streaming on Netflix in 2016 and starred Claire Foy as the queen and Matt Smith as Prince Philip.
+Season 1 of The Crown started streaming on Netflix in 2016 and starred Claire Foy as the queen and Matt Smith as the late Prince Philip.

 “I would hate the idea of her watching it,” Foy told Town & Country in 2017 about the monarch tuning in to the drama.
 “When you’re playing a real person, you never want to be ghoulish.
 I don’t want to pick apart a person.
 I want to invent someone.
 So, I would hate for her to watch it and think I overdramatized anything.”